-While some test drivers say that the 2014 Cube's four-cylinder engine, which test drivers say offers adequate power in most situations, though acceleration is sluggish while merging or passing on highway.
-Test drivers note that with the standard six-speed manual transmission, the Cube is peppier from a start than with the optional continuously variable transmission (CVT).
-With the CVT, the Cube averages an EPA-estimated 27/31 mpg city/highway, which is a bit below average for an affordable small car.
+While some test drivers say that the 2014 Cube's four-cylinder engine provides sufficient power, a few write that acceleration to freeway speeds can be slow.
+The Cube has a standard manual transmission or an optional automatic, and reviewers write that the Cube feels stronger with the manual.
+The Cube returns an EPA-estimated 27/31 mpg city/highway with the automatic transmission, which is a bit low for an affordable small car.
 However, the Cube uses less fuel overall than its main rivals, the Kia Soul and the Scion xB.
 Test drivers say the Cube doesn't offer much in the way of sporty driving dynamics or driver engagement, but it has a comfy ride, precise steering and strong brakes.
 Its tight turning radius makes it easy to park in tight spaces, reviewers add.

-Reviewers agree that the 2014 Nissan Cube has a unique interior design with bold accents like a ripple-effect ceiling, mood lighting and an available shag rug dash topper.
-While some are intrigued by these touches, others say that they're merely a distraction from the use of hard plastic materials.
-The cabin is very roomy thanks to its tall frame, reviewers note, adding that all seats are comfortable and there's plenty of headroom and legroom in the rear.
+According to test drivers, the Nissan Cube's interior is uniquely styled thanks to mood lighting, a ripple design in the headliner and available shag carpet trim for the top of the dashboard.
+Still, some critics remark that aside from these flourishes, the Cube's cabin is built with lots of hard plastics.
+Reviewers say the front and rear seats offer ample space.
 Standard features include a six-speaker stereo, Bluetooth phone connectivity, an iPod interface, steering wheel-mounted audio and cruise controls and keyless entry.
 Optional features include a touch-screen navigation system, a rearview camera, a Rockford Fosgate audio system, a USB port, satellite radio, automatic climate control and push-button start.
 Auto writers say the Cube offers a good amount of standard and available features and that the climate controls are well-placed and simple to master.

 - "Cars don't get more quirky or whimsical than the Nissan cube, a small hatchback that resembles the box it was shipped to the United States in.
 Along with eccentric touches like an asymmetrical rear window and a refrigerator-style rear door, the Cube offers a versatile interior, a comfortable ride and a long list of standard equipment.” -- Left Lane News